evgenyneu/docker-rails-fig-sample/README.md

 It creates a docker image for the Rails app called `web`.
 It is configured to keep the source code on developer host and not in the image.
-This way one can make changes to the source code and see results in the browser.
+It allows to make changes to the source code and see results in the browser.

 ### Docker containers